 A good booking engine provider adds value to your business in several ways.
 It aids you in:

-These are the 11 of the most important things to look for in a hotel booking engine provider.
+Here are 11 of the most important things to look for in a hotel booking engine provider.

 1. Are they connected to all the channels your hotel is on?